ARCLeeds/wrf-build/WRFInstallation.md

 1. wrf.exe
 2. ideal.exe

-A command is used to check for the existence of these files and the results of this command are stored in the test.log file.There should also be two symbolic links created for these executables allowing the user to run from either
+A command is used to check for the existence of these files and the results of this command are stored in the wrf.log file.There should also be two symbolic links created for these executables allowing the user to run from either

 WRFV3/run